zrwusa/data-structure-typed/CONTRIBUTING.md

 - Make your pull requests to be **specific** and **focused**.
-Instead of contributing "several data structures" all at once contribute them all one by one separately (i.e. one pull request for "RBTree", another one for "AATree" and so on).
+Instead of contributing "several data structures" all at once contribute them all one by one separately (i.e. one pull request for "RedBlackTree", another one for "AATree" and so on).
 - Modify **README.md** for each of the data structure **with explanations** of the algorithm and **with links** to further readings.